• Blog Index

 • Fish– there are plenty of other fish that can be enjoyed blackened if you cannot get Sea Trout.
 Any type of fish can be used.
 In Alaska we used Salmon fillets.
 But this is my favorite way to enjoy sea trout.

 • Everglades Fish and Chicken– This seasoning might not be available at every grocery store.
-If you cannot get your hands on it you can use your favorite cajun seasoning.
+If you cannot get your hands on it, you can use your favorite Cajun seasoning.

 • Butter– If you want to make this recipe dairy-free, you can use vegan butter or a little olive oil.
-I wouldn’t recommend this but if dietary restrictions apply you can do it.
+I wouldn’t recommend this, but if dietary restrictions apply, you can do it.

 • Citrus- You could sprinkle some lime juice or orange juice instead of lemon juice.